hhuslamlab/website/docs/wsl.md

 - ---

 ### Installing WSL2
-The Windows Subsystem for Linux enables you to run a GNU/Linux environment on Windows, without a virtual machine or dualboot setup.
-WSL2 also runs a Linux Kernel.

 Click the Windows logo on the bottom left of your home screen and search for `Turn Windows features on or off`.
 Check the box on `Virtual Machine Platform` and `Windows Subsystem for Linux`.
 You will then be asked to restart your device.